 VARIABLE TYPE: C

 PROJECT MANAGER(S): Staffan I. Lindberg

-ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: In this national election, was there evidence of vote and/or turnout buying?
+ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: In this national election, was there evidence of vote and/or turnout buying?
 CLARIFICATION: Vote and turnout buying refers to the distribution of money or gifts to individuals, families, or small groups in order to influence their decision to vote/not vote or whom to vote for.
 It does not include legislation targeted at specific constituencies, i.e. quot;porkbarrelquot; legislation.

 RESPONSES:

-- 0: Yes.
-There was systematic, widespread, and almost nationwide vote/turnout buying by almost all parties and candidates. - 1: Yes, some.
-There were non-systematic but rather common vote-buying efforts, even if only in some parts of the country or by one or a few parties. - 2: Restricted.
-Money and/or personal gifts were distributed by parties or candidates but these offerings were more about meeting an 'entry-ticket' expectation and less about actual vote choice or turnout, even if a smaller number of individuals may also be persuaded. - 3: Almost none.
+0: Yes.
+There was systematic, widespread, and almost nationwide vote/turnout buying by almost all parties and candidates.
+1: Yes, some.
+There were non-systematic but rather common vote-buying efforts, even if only in some parts of the country or by one or a few parties.
+2: Restricted.
+Money and/or personal gifts were distributed by parties or candidates but these offerings were more about meeting an 'entry-ticket' expectation and less about actual vote choice or turnout, even if a smaller number of individuals may also be persuaded.
+3: Almost none.
 There was limited use of money and personal gifts, or these attempts were limited to a few small areas of the country.
-In all, they probably affected less than a few percent of voters. - 4: None.
+In all, they probably affected less than a few percent of voters.
+4: None.
 There was no evidence of vote/turnout buying.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

-CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see $V\text{-}Dem\ Methodology$ ).
-DATE SPECIFIC: Election-specific dates (v2eltype).
-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023 4.1.3.3 Election other voting irregularities (v2elirreg) Long tag: vdem\cy\v2elirreg Original tag: v2elirreg Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024) Merge scores:
+CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
+COUNTRY-YEAR AGGREGATION: Mean DATE SPECIFIC: Election-specific dates (v2eltype).

+CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).

+YEARS: 1789-2024

+4.1.3.3 Election other voting irregularities (v2elirreg)

+Long tag:vdem_cy_v2

+elirreg

+Original tag: v2elirreg

+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a)

+Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b)

+Merge scores: